Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Authentication Algorithms

-\paragraph{Long Short Term Memory} is a popular RNN architecture, introduced by Hochreiter and Schmidhuber \cite{hochreiter1997long} as a solution to the vanishing gradient problem.
-It is used in modeling long-distance relations in input data.
-The main benefit of LSTM is inclusion of a cell state, which simply acts like a memory chain by storing information from past states.
-There are three gates in LSTM - an input gate, an output gate, and a forget gate.
+\emph{Long Short Term Memory} is a popular RNN architecture, introduced by Hochreiter and Schmidhuber \cite{hochreiter1997long}.
+It is used to model long-distance relations in input data.
+The main benefit of LSTM is the inclusion of a cell state, which simply acts like a memory chain by storing information from past states.
+There are three gates in LSTM: an input gate, an output gate, and a forget gate.
 The three gates act as logic control within the model used to predict the model's output.
-The forget gate is computed using Equation \ref{forget_gate}, where $\sigma$ is the sigmoid function, $h_{t-1}$ is the output from previous step, $x_t$ is the input from current step, and $W_f$ and $b_f$ are the weight matrix and bias for the forget gate.
-At the input gate, the following computations with Equation \ref{input_gate} and \ref{input_gate2} is carried out.
-Results are then used to update the cell state using Equation \ref{cell_state}, where $C_{t-1}$ represents the state of the previous cell.
-The final output for the current step is calculated as given in Equation \ref{output1} and \ref{output2}.
+The forget gate is computed using equation $f_t = \sigma(W_f \cdot [h_{t-1}, x_t]+b_f)$; where $\sigma$ is the sigmoid function, $h_{t-1}$ is the output from previous step, $x_t$ is the input from current step, and $W_f$ and $b_f$ are the weight matrix and bias for the forget gate.
+At the input gate, the computations are carried out with these equations $i_t = \sigma(W_i \cdot [h_{t-1}, x_t]+b_i)$; $\hat{C_t} = tanh(W_c \cdot [h_{t-1}, x_t]+b_c)$.
+Results are then used to update the cell state using equation $C_t = f_t \cdot C_{t-1} + i_t \cdot \hat{C_t}$; where $C_{t-1}$ represents the state of the previous cell.
+The final output for the current step is calculated using these equations $o_t = \sigma(W_o \cdot [h_{t-1}, x_t]+b_o)$; $h_t = o_t \cdot tanh(C_t)$.

-This variant of RNN has been widely used in keystroke dynamics for both authentication and identification\cite{acien2021typenet, kobojek2016application, deb2019actions}.
-Acien et al. \cite{acien2021typenet} created a deep learning architecture that is quite different from the conventional LSTM architecture with the siamese neural network (SNN) and they called TypeNet.
+This variant of RNN has been widely used in keystroke dynamics for both authentication and identification \cite{acien2021typenet, kobojek2016application, deb2019actions}.
+Acien et al. \cite{acien2021typenet} created a deep learning architecture that is quite different from the conventional LSTM architecture with the Siamese Neural Network (SNN) and they called it TypeNet.

 SNN is a class of neural network architectures that contain two or more mirrored sub-networks.
-A major difference between SNN and other traditional LSTM models is that, a SNN is designed to find the degree of simularity of the inputs to teh sub-networks.
+A major difference between SNN and other traditional LSTM models is that an SNN is designed to find the degree of similarity of the inputs to the sub-networks.
 Hence, it is able to predict new classes of data from users not seen during training without the need to retrain the model.
 The architecture achieved state-of-the-art performance in keystroke dynamics authentication with EER of 2.2\% and 9.2\% on Aalto desktop \cite{dhakal2018observations} and mobile \cite{palin2019people} datasets, respectively.